ansible/molecule/docs/getting-started-roles.md

 shared_state: true
 ```

-Molecule auto-discovers `.config/molecule/config.yml` in a standalone role
+Molecule uses the role repository's VCS root when it auto-discovers
+`.config/molecule/config.yml`.
+The `git init` step above creates that root for a
-repository.
-It deep-merges this base configuration into each scenario.
-The
+new standalone role.
+Molecule deep-merges the base configuration into each
-inventory path stays anchored to the project directory so the `reverse` scenario
+scenario.
+The inventory path stays anchored to the project directory so the
-does not look for an inventory inside its own directory.
+`reverse` scenario does not look for an inventory inside its own directory.

 Keep the existing `molecule/default/` files from the previous steps.
 Update
 the role to write both the original and reversed input.
 Add the input variable